davxiao/davidxiao-web/content/post/adding-your-own-commenting-system-to-a-static-site/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Adding Your Own Commenting System to a Static Site"
+title: "Integrating a Self-Hosting Commenting System to Your Site"
-subtitle: ""
-summary: ""
+subtitle: "using Remark42, Hugo, Docker and Cloudflare"
+summary: "If you are looking for integrating a commenting system on your site but also like to have control over its infrastructure and data, this is how I did it."
+profile: false
-authors: []
+authors:
+  - david-xiao
-tags: []
+tags:
+  - self-hosting
+  - hugo
+  - hugo-academic
+  - remark42
+  - cloudflare
+  - docker
-categories: []
+categories:
+  - Homelab
+  - Site-Building
+  - Cloud
-date: 2020-04-01
+date: 2020-06-09
-lastmod: 2020-04-01
+lastmod: 2020-06-09
 featured: false
 draft: false